Blakeinstein/portfolio/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+## ToDo

+- Fix about me page, with content not animating in on-scroll
+- Overhaul homepage, 1.
+Mobile view looks shit 2.
+Project scroller looks like dog-shit
+- Improve color scheme